29 January 2011

 The couple was less than enthusiastic about the idea.
 Not that they didn’t like each other; they did.
 In fact, they developed a solid friendship through their shared grieving.
 But, Georgie and May were each the very epitome of English-ness when it came to what was “proper” and to expressing emotion.
 They each were not convinced that it was entirely seemly for a man to marry his dead brother’s girl.

 With time, however, the growing affection between them and the external pressure finally convinced Georgie to propose and May to accept.
-Eighteen months after Eddy’s death, the couple was married and less than a year later, they named their first son Edward in memory of the joyful wastrel whose death had brought them together.
+Sixteen months after Eddy’s death, the couple was married and less than a year later, they named their first son Edward in memory of the joyful wastrel whose death had brought them together.

 16 January 2011